Alexandra Michael smiling at the camera

 About me

-I am a PhD student in Computer Science at the University of Washington in Seattle.
+I'm a fourth-year PhD student in Computer Science at the University of Washington in Seattle.
 I work with David Kohlbrenner and Dan Grossman in the Security and Privacy and PLSE labs, respectively.

 My research interests lie at the intersection of security, programming languages, and compilers.
-I focus particularly on applying formal methods to hardware security.
+I currently focus on applying formal methods to hardware security.

 I earned my B.S. in Computer Science from UC San Diego, where I worked with Deian Stefan.